Congress should target BJP with surgical strikes, not its own Jitin Prasada: Kapil Sibal | Headlines

 Congress should target BJP with surgical strikes, not its own Jitin Prasada: Kapil Sibal

+Senior Congress leader Kapil Sibal on Thursday said the party needs to target the ruling BJP with "surgical strikes" rather than targeting its own Jitin Prasada after a resolution was passed by a district unit in Uttar Pradesh for disciplinary action against the young leader from the state for being part of the 'group of 23' who had sought urgent organizational reforms.
+An audio clip also went viral on social media platforms with claims of it purportedly containing the voice of the District Congress Committee head of Lakhimpur Kheri suggesting that the resolution was passed following directives of AICC (All India Congress Committee) Secretary Dheeraj Gurjar.
+However, Gurjar rejected the charge in a statement, saying he got to know about the resolution only after it was passed.

-Congress leader Kapil Sibal, a key member of 'Group of 23' that has sought an urgent organizational overhaul, on Thursday said it was "unfortunate" that the party was targetting its own member Jitin Prasada when it needed to target the ruling BJP with "surgical strikes".
-Prasada, a former union minister, was also among the signatories to the letter that sought an active and full-time party president among other changes.
+The party's Lakhimpur Kheri unit passed the resolution seeking disciplinary action against Prasada, accusing him of "gross indiscipline".
+Prasada, a former union minister, was among the 23 signatories to a letter written to Congress interim president Sonia Gandhi, seeking an active and full-time party leadership among other organizational changes.
 He is also a special invitee to the Congress Working Committee, where the 23 letter writers were dissed on Monday on various issues concerning their communication including its timing.

+Sibal, also part of the 'group of 23' letter writers, reacted sharply to the resolution against Prasada.
 "Unfortunate that Jitin Prasada is being officially targeted in UP.
 Congress needs to target the BJP with surgical strikes instead of wasting its energy by targeting its own," Sibal said on Twitter.
-Reacting to it, another Congress leader, Manish Tewari who was also a signatory to the letter, tweeted a single word "Prescient" .
-While Prasada did not make any comment himself, he retweeted the posts of Sibal and Tewari.
+Another Congress leader Manish Tewari who was also a signatory to the letter tweeted a single word "Prescient" .

-The Lakhimpur Kheri District Congress reportedly passed a resolution demanding action against Prasada, a leader from Uttar Pradesh, and has accused his family of being against the Gandhi family.
-Jitendra Prasada, the father of Jitin Prasada, had also unsuccessfully contested for the post of Congress president against Sonia Gandhi in the past, the District Congress Committee reportedly said.
-The charge was made days after the Congress Working Committee urged Sonia Gandhi to continue as party president and bring about organizational changes.
+Prasada himself did not comment on the development, but he retweeted posts of both Sibal and Tewari.
+Several party functionaries in the state and in the national capital refused to comment on the resolution, which was passed at an emergency meeting called by the Lakhimpur Kheri unit on Wednesday, two days after the Congress Working Committee meeting where the letter had kicked up a storm.
+Prasada has in the past been elected to the Lok Sabha from Dhaurahra, which falls in Lakhimpur Kheri district.

+Noting that Prasada was the "only one signatory from Uttar Pradesh" of the letter, the resolution said, "His family history has been against the Gandhi family and his father Jitendra Prasada had also contested an election against Sonia Gandhi.
+Yet, Sonia Gandhi gave him the ticket and made him an MP and a minister."
+The resolution accused Prasada of "gross indiscipline" and demanded strict disciplinary action against him.
+"Sonia Gandhi is the only acceptable leader in the party.
+We have full faith in Rahul and Priyanka Gandhi.
+If there is any change in leadership, Rahul Gandhi should be made the national president," it said.

 ALSO READ